No products in the cart.

 Returning An Item is Difficult

-Many online-only stores also have quite patchy returns procedures.
-The buyer often has to pay the postage when returning a defective item.
+Many online-only stores also have quite mixed returns procedures.
+The buyer often will not have to pay the postage when returning a defective item.
 If the item is simply no longer wanted, then fair enough, the buyer should expect to have to meet the cost of returning it if necessary.
 But what if an item is faulty?
 No way, the responsibility lies firmly with the seller.
 This is one of the best reasons to buy in store, where you can go and put any faulty items right there on the counter-top if you need to.
 However, such “personal” service sometimes carry a premium.
 Running a store costs money.
 Staff, utilities, rent, maintenance and a ton of other costs really do add up.

 Similar Prices in Stores and Online